manishk002/manishk002.github.io/github-profile-readme.md

 I'm a dedicated Computer Science engineer with a passion for applying machine learning and deep learning techniques to solve real-world problems.
 My expertise lies in artificial intelligence, computer vision, natural language processing, and data analytics.

-- 🎓 Pursuing B.Tech in Computer Science and Engineering (AI & ML) at CMR College Of Engineering And Technology
+- 🎓 B.Tech in Computer Science and Engineering (AI & ML) at CMR College Of Engineering And Technology
 - 💼 AI & ML Executive Intern at BlackBucks
 - 🌟 CGPA: 7.85/10